-You will find life insurance definitions below that are commonly used in the life insurance industry.
-Life insurance FAQs are here to help you as the consumer.
+You will find life insurance definitions below that are commonly used in the life insurance industry for all types of insurance.

 The person(s) named in the life insurance policy to receive the life insurance proceeds upon the death of the insured.

 You will see on your life insurance application that there is typically space for both primary and secondary/contingent beneficiaries.